-I’ve wanted to do some arts and crafts with the kids.
+I’ve wanted to do some arts and crafts with the kids, ever since I saw that you could make custom diamond paintings, but I didn’t want to do something that complicated.
+Instead, I wanted something easy and fun for them.
 The weekend of the fourth was the perfect time to do so.
 This is a rather cheap project; it doesn’t require any prior painting or crafting experience.
-This is very level 1 in difficulty. lol
+This is very level 1 in difficulty. lol.
+You can alternatively browse wall art prints to gain inspiration or get some to compliment your own DIY work.

 What you need: